sunny-aguilar/cs325-hw5-p3/README.txt

 - type in the commands below into flip server to run the specified program

-- wrestler.txt must be saved in the same directory as the python file
+- enter the .txt file name as the last argument in the command line

 run:
-python3 shopping.py
+python3 wrestler.py <textfile.txt>